Charles V. Willie: Career

 Willie was a member of the Board of Directors of the Social Science Research Council.
 He served as vice president of the American Sociological Association and president (1974–75) of the Eastern Sociological Society.

 He also served as a consultant, expert witness, and court-appointed master in major school desegregation cases in various large cities including the landmark case of Boston (1974) from which emerged the "Controlled Choice" plan popularized by Willie and Michael Alves and used in Boston for 10 years and Cambridge for 20 years.
 Willie did desegregation planning work in Hartford, Dallas, Denver, Houston, Kansas City, Little Rock, Milwaukee, San Jose, Seattle, and St. Louis; and in other municipalities such as St. Lucie County and Lee County, Florida, and Somerville, Cambridge, and Brockton, Massachusetts.

 Willie was a lay member of the Episcopal Church in the United States, a former member of its Executive Council and a past vice president of the House of Deputies, one of two houses, with the House of Bishops, that makes up the General Convention of the Episcopal Church in the United States of America.
-Willie was the first African-American elected as Vice-President of the House of Deputies (1970).
+Willie was the first African-American elected as vice-president of the House of Deputies (1970).
 Although a lay member of this religious association, he was invited to deliver the ordination sermon at an irregular service held in Philadelphia, Pennsylvania at the Church of the Advocate, July 29, 1974 in which the first eleven women were ordained as priests in this denomination.
 Some members of the Episcopal Church were reluctant to acknowledge the priesthood of women, and the ordination was disputed.
-Meeting in emergency session in Chicago, the House of Bishops invalidated the ordination by a vote of 128 to 9 because the four officiating bishops had "not fulfilled constitutional and canonical requirements."
-Willie then resigned August 18, 1974 his elected office of vice-president, in protest at the Bishops' failure to uphold the ordination and accord women equal rights.
-Ms. magazine designated him a male hero in its tenth anniversary issue (August 1982).
-He and forty other men were honored for taking courageous action in behalf of women.
+Meeting in an emergency session in Chicago, the House of Bishops invalidated the ordination by a vote of 128 to 9 because the four officiating bishops had "not fulfilled constitutional and canonical requirements."
+Willie then resigned on August 18, 1974, his elected office of vice-president, in protest at the Bishops' failure to uphold the ordination and accord women equal rights.
+Ms. magazine designated him a male hero in its tenth-anniversary issue (August 1982).
+He and forty other men were honored for taking courageous action on behalf of women.